radoslawik/DevOps_PytestProject/README.md

 # DevOps_PytestProject
+Calculating distance between two cities using Harvesine formula.
 Testing simple database queries with Pytest framework.
 Features of the application consists of:
+ - Creating database
  - Testing connection with database
  - Creating a table in database
  - Inserting into table
- - Reading and displaying all data from table
+ - Reading data from table
- - Deleting [in progress]
- - Updating [in progress]
+ - Fetching coordinates of the city from the data
+ - Calculating distance between two cities

 # Prerequisites
 To run this application you need to have installed followed components: